What Happens If a Pedestrian Caused a Car Accident?

 - Running out in front of an oncoming vehicle.

 In these situations, a pedestrian may breach their duty of care and cause the accident due to their negligence.
+The attorneys at Sloat, Nicholson & Hoover can help you hold the negligent party responsible and allow you to recover compensation.
+Contact us today.

 How Can You Prove a Pedestrian Caused an Accident?